Background pattern

 Pregnancy

-This medication is not recommended during pregnancy or in women of childbearing age who are not using contraceptive methods.
+It is not recommended to use this medication during pregnancy or in women of childbearing age who are not using contraceptive methods.

 Breastfeeding

 Caution should be exercised during breastfeeding, as bifonazol may be excreted in breast milk.
-In the event of administration, natural breastfeeding should be interrupted and replaced.
+If administered, breastfeeding should be interrupted and replaced.

-Canespie Bifonazol contains cetoestearic alcohol and benzyl alcohol
+Canespie Bifonazol contains cetyl alcohol and benzyl alcohol

 This medication contains 2 mg of benzyl alcohol per gram of cream.
 Benzyl alcohol may cause allergic reactions and moderate local irritation.